aaronallen8455/auto-import/README.md

 `ghcid` and `ghciwatch` as a developement tool, not as a package dependency.

 You must first define a config file that specifies which modules are eligible to be automatically imported.
-This file must be named `.autoimport` and can be placed in the home directory and/or in the root directory of your Haskell project.
+By default this file is named `.autoimport` and can be placed in the home directory and/or in the root directory of your Haskell project.
 If the file is found in both locations, the configs will be merged with the local file taking precedence.
+The local file path can be overriden by passing this plugin option to GHC: `fplugin-opt=AutoImport:--cfg=path/to/file`.

 Here is an example `.autoimport` file: